Public Search Facility reopens to the public May 31

 For those new to MyUSPTO.gov, there are links to search tools for both Patent and Trademark data, including assignment searches, status searches, the Trademark Electronic Search System (TESS) and the new US Patent Public Search Tool.
 You can access all of the search services in the workstations in the PSF and regional offices.
 For questions about the UPWS retirement, please contact firstname.lastname@example.org.

 For questions or assistance with your MyUSPTO.gov account, please visit the resource page on the USPTO website.

 The United States Patent and Trademark Office (USPTO) Public Search Facility (PSF) located in Alexandria, VA provides public access to patent and trademark information in a variety of formats including online, microfilm, and print.
 Trained staff are available to assist public users.

-State of the art computer workstations provide automated searching of patents issued from 1790 to the current week of issue using the patent examiner systems Web-based Examiner Search Tool, (WEST) and Examiner Automated Search Tool (EAST), the USPTO web site, and related applications.
+State of the art computer workstations provide automated searching of patents issued from 1790 to the current week of issue using the Examiner Automated Search Tool (EAST), the USPTO website, and other related applications.
 Full document text may be searched on U.S. patents issued since 1971 and OCR text from 1920 to 1970.
 U. S. patent images from 1790 to the present may be retrieved for viewing or printing.
-Some foreign patent documents may be searched using EAST and WEST.
-Official Gazettes, Annual Indexes (of Inventors), the Manual of Classification and its subject matter index, and other search aids are available in various formats.
+Some foreign patent documents may be searched using EAST.
+Official Gazettes, Annual Indexes (of Inventors), the U.S. Patents Quarterly (USPQ), the Manual of Classification and its subject matter index, and other search aids are available in various formats.

-Hours of Operation
+Hours of operation